UNT John S Gossett Memorial High School Tournament

 - Presumption negates > affirms

-Yes, I can judge this, and debated on a rather traditional LD circuit in high school.
-However, I often time find these debates to be boring, and most definitely not my cup of tea.
-If you think that you can change my opinion go right ahead, but I think that given the people that pref me most of the time, it will be in your best interest to pref me low or strike me, both for your sake and mine.
+I mean, sure, why not.
+I can judge this, and debated on a rather traditional LD circuit in high school.
+However, I often find these debates to be boring, and most definitely not my cup of tea.
+If you think that you can change my mind, please go ahead, but I think that given the people that pref me most of the time I think it's in your best interest to pref me low or strike me, for your sake and mine.

 Speaks:

-I don't evaluate "give me x amount of speaks" arguments, if you want it so bad utilize the ways to get extra speaks I have below
+I don't evaluate "give me X amount of speaks" arguments, if you want it so bad then perform well or use the methods I have outlined to boost your speaks.

-28.6-29 You should break or make the bubble at least
+28.6-29 - Good round, you should break or make the bubble at least

 Anything below a 27: You did something really horrible and I will be having a word with tab and your coach about it